robertmermet/SpacePong/README.md

 # spacepong
-Game inspired by Pong and Space Invaders.
+A game inspired by Pong and Space Invaders.